|

 RICHARD

-A. GROSSMAN is a senior litigator and a founding member
+ESQ. is a senior litigator and a founding member

 of the firm.
 He concentrates on professional malpractice defense,